Courses / DescriptionsEECS 230: Programming for Engineers

 PrerequisitesFreshman programming requirement (Gen_Eng 205-1, 2).

-CATALOG DESCRIPTION: Introduction to programming, basic data types, basic control structures; object-oriented programming, classes, constructors and destructors, derived class and inheritance, pointers; engineering applications.
+Introduction to programming, basic data types, basic control structures; object-oriented programming, classes, constructors and destructors, derived class and inheritance, pointers; engineering applications.
 Not for Computer Engineering majors.
 Not for Computer Science Major Requirements.
 Cannot be taken as a substitute for EECS 211 and used where EECS 211 is a prerequisite.

 REQUIRED TEXT: 'C++ for everyone', by C. Horstmann